akam1o/arca-router/SECURITY.md

 Please report security vulnerabilities **privately**.

-- Email: `arca-project@ark-networks.net`
+- Preferred: Use GitHub Security Advisories to report the issue privately: https://github.com/akam1o/arca-router/security/advisories/new
-- If you prefer GitHub, you can use Security Advisories (if enabled for this repository).
+- Please do not open a public GitHub Issue/Discussion for security reports.

 Please include: